What is Blockchain Technology? A Beginner’s Guide

 3.4.
 Security

 Blockchain uses advanced cryptographic techniques to secure data.
-Transactions are encrypted, and each block contains a unique hash that links it to the previous block.
-This makes it extremely difficult for hackers to manipulate the data without being detected.
+The network encrypts transactions, and each block carries a unique hash linking it to the previous one, making it extremely difficult for hackers to manipulate the data undetected.

 3.5.
 Consensus Mechanisms

 To add a new block to the blockchain, the network must reach a consensus.
-Various consensus mechanisms, such as Proof of Work (PoW), Proof of Stake (PoS), and others, ensure that all nodes agree on the validity of transactions before they are added to the blockchain.
+Consensus mechanisms like Proof of Work (PoW), Proof of Stake (PoS), and others ensure that all nodes validate transactions before adding them to the blockchain.

 4. Types of Blockchains